MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-05-Evaluate-models.md

     - Enter a **Project name** and select **Create project**.
     - Wait for the project to be created.

-8. Launch Cloud Shell and run the following command to get a temporary authorization token for API calls.
-Keep it together with the endpoint copied previously.
+8. In a new browser tab, return to the **Azure portal** at `https://portal.azure.com` and launch Cloud Shell.
+Run the following command to get a temporary authorization token for API calls.
+Copy the `accessToken` value and save it alongside the endpoint you copied in step 5.

     ```bash
     az account get-access-token --resource https://cognitiveservices.azure.com